jugurtha-gaci/jugurtha-gaci/README.md

 # Hi there, I'm Jugurtha Gaci👋

 20 yo.
-A computer science student at **University of Namur, Belgium**. && a passionate self-taught web engineer.
+A computer science student at **University of Namur**. and a passionate self-taught web engineer.

 According to my experience in web, **MVC** was my preferred paradigm of building full-stack web applications.
 Moreover, I liked the way of building UIs with components-based frameworks, especially **Vue**.